Your comprehensive guide to the best wallets for storing XRP (XRP).

 You can download this wallet from the official Toast Wallet website.

-Storing Ripple in an exchange wallet
+Storing XRP in an exchange wallet

 You also have the option of storing your XRP holdings in a wallet based on a cryptocurrency exchange.
-The main advantage of this approach is that your Ripple will be ready to trade instantly should you ever wish to sell them.
+The main advantage of this approach is that your coins will be ready to trade instantly should you ever wish to sell them.

 However, storing your funds on an exchange comes with a security risk as there have been numerous reported examples of exchanges being hacked and customers having their coins stolen.
 There have also been incidences of dodgy exchange operators stealing from their customers, so it’s generally recommended that you set up a secure wallet separately which only you can access.